AbhixGupta/Drakvuf-Installation/README.md

 	Kernel filename: ntkrnlmp.pdb
 ```

-Now generate the reakall profile.
+Now run the following commands from the by changing the paramater accordingly to create LibVMI config with Rekall profile:

 ```bash
 cd /tmp